Found April 17, 2013 on

 The Dallas Cowboys in my opinion are a solidified offensive line away from making a deep playoff run.
 The line is solid right now, but a nice pickup could push the line to really good status.

 ESPN Dallas is reporting that Cowboys vice president Stephen Jones was on 105.3 The Fan today, and admitted that the team was in exploratory talks with former Chiefs tackle Eric Winston....

 1. Interior Lineman: Dallas needs to completely remake the interior of their offensive line.
 Costa will probably start at center, but he might not be at full strength after his injury.
 First round looks like a lock to address the interior of their line as long as Cooper adn/or Warmack are available.
 They could also double dip at this position later in the draft.

 Dallas Cowboys Jerry Jones and his lovely wife Gene were spotted at Bon Jovi’s show at American Airlines Center last week.
 Jerry always keep things interesting.
-Wonder what’s in the red cups?-TO
+Wonder what’s in the red cups?

 It was yet another struggle to find an obscure player on a Super Bowl-winning team.
 I found one, though, thanks to Super Bowl XII itself.